RGarrido03/mas/README.md

 `404.html`\
 HTML page that replaces the default GitHub Pages 404 page and redirects all requests to the `index.html` file.

+`github-pages.patch`\
+Patch file that is applied every time GitHub Actions is called.
+It includes the changes required to deploy the app on GitHub Pages.
+Check the [Deployment section](#Deployment) for more info.

+`.env`\
+Environment variables file.
+It contains the `REACT_APP_BASENAME` variable, which is used in the `index.jsx` file.

 `public`\
 Contains the `index.html` file, which is base HTML for every page.
 It also has the app logos and manifest.